Kyelin25/sdmx-friendly/information_model/MetadataStructureDefinitions/TargetObjectValue.md

 ## References

-valueFor: [TargetObject](TargetObject.md) (One) - Associates the TargetObject for which this value is provided.
+**valueFor** ([TargetObject](TargetObject.md) - 1): Associates the TargetObject for which this value is provided.
 Note that this is a conceptual association showing the link to the MetadataStructureDefinition construct.